SMarbella/Global-Healthcare-Dataset-Analysis/README.md

 I tested the same models on a feature with weaker importance called Mortality Rate (%).
 Since I already have a pipeline with my four machine learning algorithms, I skipped directly to the code that creates the graphs.
 ![Image](https://github.com/SMarbella/global-healthcare-dataset-analysis/blob/main/Graphs/Weaker%20Regressor%20Lines%20from%20Models.png)

+## USA Calculations
+Using a different selection of columns, I encoded the categorical columns into Python dictionaries with defined numeric codes.
+I made new test and train sets for a Random Forest Classifier machine learning model.
+I made a Random Forest Classifier model, fit it to the training data, and used the test data to make predictions.
+I made a sample prediction of the next USA patient and average treatment cost.
+The printed output comes from the sample prediction.
+It says that the most likely person will be 0-18 years old and will pay $37,330 to have the Zika virus treated.

+I added the Mortality Rate (%) and Recovery Rate (%) columns to see if the predicted treatment cost changes.
+The treatment cost increased by about $1,000 after learning about the mortality and recovery rates in the USA.
+This time, the person will be the same age and will pay the same amount to have the Zika virus treated.
+The predicted average treatment cost for patients in the USA is $37,076.

+I wanted to focus on healthcare access and quality and how their factors affect Prevalence Rate (%), Recovery Rate (%), and Mortality Rate (%).
+The predictions are slightly off from the actual values.
+The Random Forest Regressor model overpredicted the Prevalence Rate (%) but underpredicted the Recovery Rate (%) and Mortality Rate (%).
+A 1.08 mean squared error means that the machine learning model’s predictions are quite close to the actual values.
+The R-squared value is close to 1, meaning the variables are highly dependent.

+I added different target columns.
+I removed the Prevalence Rate (%) column and added Healthcare Access (%), Doctors per 1000, and Hospital Beds per 1000.
+I adjusted both the predicted and actual values to their corresponding columns.
+The Random Forest Regressor model underpredicted Healthcare Access (%), Doctors per 1000, Recovery Rate (%), and Mortality Rate (%).
+The mean squared error is higher, meaning that it performed worse than the previous dataset that used fewer target columns.
+The R-squared score shows that the variables are slightly more independent.

+## Japan Calculations
+I used the same method on a different table for Japan.
+This time, the predicted patient will be 19-35 years old, have COVID-19, and pay $4,378 to have it treated.
+The predicted average treatment cost for Japanese patients is $17,868.

+I used the same method for a different country.
+This time, the predicted and actual values for patient survival are different.
+The prevalence and recovery rates are lower than those in the USA.
+Japan has a higher mortality rate.
+Similarly, the Random Forest Regressor overpredicted the Prevalence Rate (%) and Recovery Rate (%) but underpredicted the Mortality Rate (%).
+The mean-squared error shows that the model is quite good at predicting values.
+The R-squared score is very close to 1, showing that the variables are dependent.

+The healthcare access and hospital beds per 1000 are higher in Japan than in the USA, but there are fewer doctors, a lower recovery rate, and higher mortality rates.
+The Random Forest Regressor model overpredicted healthcare access and Recovery Rate (%).
+It underpredicted Doctors per 1000, Beds per 1000, and Mortality Rate (%).
+There is a higher mean squared error, meaning the model’s predictions are worse than the Patient Survival predictions.
+The R-squared score shows that the variables are somewhat dependent.

+## Indonesia Calculations
+I used the same method for Indonesia.
+The predicted patient will be about 0-18 years old and will pay $34,387 to have the Zika virus treated.
+The predicted average treatment cost for Indonesian patients is $40,673.

+The Indonesian Patient Survival Predictions have similar Random Forest Regressor prediction errors, mean squared errors, and R-squared score to those found in the Patient Survival Predictions in the USA, Japan, and Italy.
+According to the R-squared score, the variables are very dependent.

+The Indonesian Healthcare Access Outcome Predictions have similar Random Forest Regressor prediction errors, mean squared errors, and R-squared score to those found in the Healthcare Access Outcome Predictions in the USA, Japan, and Italy.
+According to the R-squared score, the variables are somewhat more independent.

+## Italy Calculations
+I used the same method for Italy.
+The predicted patient is 36-60 years old and will pay $7,740 to have Influenza treated.
+The average treatment cost for Italian patients is $34,912.

+The Random Forest Regressor model underpredicted Prevalence Rate (%) and Mortality Rate (%).
+It overpredicted Recovery Rate (%).
+The Random Forest Regressor model performed similarly on Italian patient survival prediction data, having similar mean squared error and R-squared scores to the patient survival predictions of both USA and Japan.

+The prediction errors are like the ones found in the healthcare access predictions from Japan and USA.
+The Random Forest Regressor performed worse with a higher mean squared error on healthcare access outcome predictions than on patient survival predictions.
+It has a similar R-squared score to the healthcare access outcome predictions from Japan and the USA.

+# Summary
+First, I imported the global healthcare dataset CSV file from Kaggle, which includes inconsistent data for each disease.
+I imported the libraries I needed to perform the machine learning operations on the dataset.
+I checked for NULL values and found that there are no NULL values.
+I collected lists of disease names, disease categories, and treatment types to fix the information and make it consistent and more accurate.
+Since the dataset consists of data from many countries mixed into one table, I gathered the list of countries and split the data into separate tables by country.

+I started building the train and test data to gather feature importances.
+I wanted to find the feature importances when the target columns are Prevalence Rate (%), Recovery Rate (%), and Mortality Rate (%).
+After I printed the percentages of feature importances and found out the column that makes the most impact on the machine learning model’s prediction performance, I visualized the result into bar graphs.
+The feature importances help me understand which target column largely impacts my machine learning model’s prediction performance.
+Since the Recovery Rate (%) column has the highest feature importance, I chose it to see how my machine learning algorithms will perform.
+I tested it on Random Forest, Lasso, Gradient Boosting, and Stacking Regressor machine learning models.
+I visualized the four models and found that different feature importance strengths impact the prediction accuracy of all models, with higher feature importance giving more accurate predictions.

+To further data exploration, I made new test and train data to train new Random Forest Regressor and Random Forest Classifier models on USA, Japan, Italy, and Indonesia.
+The Random Forest Classifier predicted the next likely patient and the country’s average treatment cost to treat a patient.
+The Random Forest Regressor predicted patient survival and healthcare access outcomes.
+Overall, the Random Forest Regressor has a higher mean squared error on healthcare access outcome predictions than on patient survival in all countries.
+The R-squared score on patient survival shows more dependent variables than those from the healthcare access outcome.